-If two notes are activated on the musical keyboard, the plot should show two distinct peaks, each one corresponding to a particular note (frequency).
-Basic chords (three notes) produce three spikes on the frequency-domain plot, and so on.
-Contrast this with a normal oscilloscope (time-domain) plot by clicking once again on the “rainbow” icon.
+Step 6: Contrast the three-note chord frequency response with a normal oscilloscope (time-domain) plot by clicking once again on the rainbow icon.
 A musical chord displayed in time-domain format is a very complex waveform but is quite simple to resolve into constituent notes (frequencies) on a frequency-domain display.

-Experiment with different instrument “voices” on the musical keyboard, correlating the time-domain plot with the frequency-domain plot.
-Waveforms that are symmetrical above and below their centerlines contain only odd-numbered harmonics (odd-integer multiples of the base, or fundamental frequency), while nonsymmetrical waveforms contain even-numbered harmonics as well.
-Use the cursor to locate the specific frequency of each peak on the plot, and a calculator to determine whether each peak is even- or odd-numbered.
+Step 7: Experiment with different instrument voices—instrument types—on the musical keyboard, correlating the time-domain plot with the frequency-domain plot.
+Waveforms that are symmetrical above and below their centerlines contain only odd-numbered harmonics (odd-integer multiples of the base or fundamental frequency).
+While nonsymmetrical waveforms contain even-numbered harmonics as well.
+Use the cursor to locate the specific frequency of each peak on the plot and a calculator to determine whether each peak is even- or odd-numbered.